sggpls/substitution-cipher/README.md

 # substitution-cipher
 A multithreading modern C++11 implementation of an algorithm described by Hasinoff (2003).
+The solver consists of two main components, a generic stochastic local search
+(SLS) method for navigating the key space, and a scoring function for evaluating the goodness of various keys.
+The scoring function for a particular key is defined as the loglikelihood of an
-Also see Chen and Rosenthal (2012) and Diaconis (2009) for more information.
+*n*-gram language model applied to the ciphertext decrypted using that k Also see Chen and Rosenthal (2012) and Diaconis (2009) for more information.

 ### References
 [1] Chen, J., & Rosenthal, J. S. (2012).
 Decrypting classical cipher text using Markov chain Monte Carlo.
 Statistical Computing, 22, 397–413. doi:10.1007/s11222-011-9232-5